netdata/netdata/integrations/cloud-notifications/integrations/webhook.md

 <img src="https://netdata.cloud/img/webhook.svg" width="150"/>

-From the Netdata Cloud UI, you can manage your space's notification settings and enable the configuration to deliver notifications on a webhook using a predefined schema.
+From the Netdata Cloud UI, you can configure notification delivery to a webhook using a predefined schema.

 <img src="https://img.shields.io/badge/maintained%20by-Netdata-%2300ab44" />